Estlopacu/sinatra-not-singer/README.md

 - Config
 -- Some examples of configurations.

-- Params
+- Routes
--- Example of parameters on sinatra
+-- Examples of sinatra

 - CRUD
 -- Basic CRUD using sinatra, active record and SQLite.